-We are extending the Senior Managers and Certification Regime (SM&CR) in a way that is proportionate to the size of the firm.
+We extended the Senior Managers and Certification Regime (SM&CR) on 9 December 2019 in a way that is proportionate to the size of the firm.

 There are 3 categories under the SM&CR:

 An overview is available on how these categories apply.

 Some firms may choose to be categorised in the Enhanced or Core regime (‘opt up’), even if they are not automatically categorised in that regime under our rules.
 More information is available in section 12 of the SM&CR Guide for solo-regulated firms (PDF).